 Lake Como – Lake Garda’s better known sister, Lake Como is where the famous city of Bellagio is located.
 A short ferry ride away is the town of Varenna which we would recommend for your overnight stay.
 It’s super charming but not quite as crowded and would make a great base for your Lake Como travels.
 Nearby towns include Lecco and Menaggio; this area is super easy to explore via ferry.

-Southern Italy trip itinerary
+Italy Itinerary #3: southern Italy trip itinerary

 Sometimes this part of Italy is passed over, forgotten, but these 10 days in Italy are all about the region of Puglia and the island of Sicily.